laminas/laminas-view/docs/book/helpers/html-attributes.md

 `HtmlAttributesSet` implements PHP's
 [`__toString()`](https://www.php.net/manual/en/language.oop5.magic.php#object.tostring)
-magic method so its instances can be printed like a string.
+magic method so its object instances can be printed like a string.

-When an `HtmlAttributesSet` instance is converted to a string, attribute names and values are automatically escaped using escapers from the [EscapeHtml](https://docs.laminas.dev/laminas-view/helpers/escape/#escapehtml) and [EscapeHtmlAttr](https://docs.laminas.dev/laminas-view/helpers/escape/#escapehtmlattr)
+When an `HtmlAttributesSet` object is converted to a string, attribute names and values are automatically escaped using escapers from the [EscapeHtml](https://docs.laminas.dev/laminas-view/helpers/escape/#escapehtml) and [EscapeHtmlAttr](https://docs.laminas.dev/laminas-view/helpers/escape/#escapehtmlattr)